-Rhea Sun Suh is an environmentalist and President of the Natural Resources Defense Council (NRDC), a center-left environmentalist group that seeks to “safeguard the earth—its people, its plants and animals, and the natural systems on which all life depends.”
+Rhea Sun Suh is an environmentalist and the president and CEO of donor-advised fund Marin Community Foundation since 2021.
+She was formerly the president of the Natural Resources Defense Council (NRDC), a center-left environmentalist group that seeks to “safeguard the earth—its people, its plants and animals, and the natural systems on which all life depends.”
 Suh became president of the NRDC in January 2015.

 Suh was born in 1970 in Boulder, Colorado.
 A daughter of Korean immigrants, her parents left the aftermath of the Korean War and settled in Colorado, where they raised Suh and her two sisters.
 Her father, Chung-Ha Suh, was an automotive engineer specialist at the University of Colorado at Boulder and her mother, Young-Ja Suh, was a homemaker.